opengeos/lidar/README.rst

   min_size = 1000      # minimum number of pixels as a depression
   min_depth = 0.5      # minimum depth as a depression
-  interval = 0.3       # slicing interval for the level-set method bool_shp = False     # output shapefiles for each individual level
+  interval = 0.3       # slicing interval for the level-set method bool_shp = True     # output shapefiles for each individual level

   # extracting sinks based on user-defined minimum depression size
   out_dem = os.path.join(out_dir, "median.tif")